All Episodes

 I don't even think they found the round if the round exists.

-That round that told us anything about the round.
+They have not told us anything about the round.

 I left it because nothing was getting done.

-I'd said, I'm gonna interview you instead.
+I said, I'm going to interview you instead.

 You'll give us more information than this hearing.

-I was hoping somebody would bring these questions up, and nobody did.
+I was hoping somebody would bring these questions up and nobody did.

-You these are the questions that matter is the crime scene.
+These are the questions that matter is the crime scene.

-Why didn't that what happened with that?
+Why didn't that, what happened with that?

-Why would there's no perimeter?
+Why was there no perimeter?

 Why was everyone allowed to walk in and out and do what they want?